supersymmetry-technologies/BigBang-Proton/README.md

 ## 🧪 What Can It Do?

-BigBang-Proton isn’t a demo — it’s a **working scientific engine**:

 - ✅ **100% accuracy** on 50-digit arithmetic (no external calculator)
 - ✅ Matches **specialized SOTA models** in: